9 Most Dangerous Invasive Species in Ontario

 1.7 Giant Hogweed

-A member of the carrot family, the Giant Hogweed is grown for decorative purposes in gardens.
+A carrot family member, the Giant Hogweed is grown for decorative purposes in gardens.
 It can grow in ditches, streams, and roadside edges.
 It is spreading across North America and is becoming more prevalent in southern and central Ontario.

 Impact:

-1. Giant hogweed possesses a toxic sap that can severely burn human skin when exposed to light.
+1. When exposed to light, giant hogweed possesses a toxic sap that can severely burn human skin.
 Blisters that hurt appear within 48 hours as symptoms.
 Purple scars can develop and remain for years.

 2. Because of this, removal can be risky; therefore, it shouldn’t be composted or burned.

 Pulling giant hogweed when it is still very young and small can be done, but it carries a high risk due to the plant’s sap, which can cause severe burns when exposed to sunlight.
-Therefore, it is recommended to use herbicides and seek professional help to control giant hogweed.
+Therefore, using herbicides and seeking professional help to control giant hogweed is recommended.

 Garden gigantic hogweed should not be planted, and sightings should be reported.